 Level III: The I-Can-See-Everything-About-You Level.
 You’ve made a fake account.
 You’ve pretended to be someone else.
 You invented a name and borrowed someone’s picture.
 You’ve added his closest friends and family members.
 Eventually, when you’re all set with your dummy identity, you connect with him.
 You can’t stop searching for more information, which includes not only his posts but as well as his likes and comments.
 This is typically done in obsession with a former partner.
 One article on dailymail.co.uk said, “Arguably this obsessive monitoring of exes can be more damaging to a new relationship than internet porn.
 You never get closure because you still have a ‘live feed’ to their life.
 And inevitably it damages your commitment to any new partner.”

 The internet plays many roles in our lives.
 It can be useful for research and informative in nature.
 Nevertheless, wrong usage of the power of technology may lead us to self-destruction.
-We may persuade ourselves that cyber stalking does not hurt anyone or does not disrupt any restrictions.
+We may persuade ourselves that cyber stalking does not hurt anyone nor disrupt any restrictions.
 But isn’t it the same as going to a party and spending the whole day asking everybody for unkind gossip?